threefoldfoundation/info_sdk/src/2_gettingstarted/gettingstarted.md

 There are 3 main steps to get started

+1. There are 3 main steps to get started
+2. Install the 3SDK tool to bootstrap your 3SDK container
+3. Get yourself some ThreeFold tokens to get started

+## TL;DR

+If you want to jump right in, use the [Deploy your first solution](getting_started_first_solution.md) tutorial.
+It will guide you from scratch to deploying your first solution on the grid in a step by step procedure.

 ## Get Yourself a 3bot Connect

 As a first step, you need to get yourself a **3bot.connect** identity.